naviqore/documentation/Writerside/topics/deployment.md

   into the next service day.
 The default value is 3, which includes the previous, current, and next service day.

-- **RAPTOR_RANGE**: Maximum range in seconds to identify departures or arrivals for scanning in order to reduce the travel time (a.k.a. range Raptor).
-Values smaller than 1 are allowed and imply using the standard Raptor algorithm.
+- **RAPTOR_RANGE**: Maximum range in seconds to identify departures or arrivals for scanning in order to reduce the travel time (a.k.a. range RAPTOR).
+Values smaller than 1 are allowed and imply using the standard RAPTOR algorithm.
   The default value is -1, which means no range.

 For further configuration settings, such as those related to caching, logging, and application management, please refer